clofresh/soda-theme-hidpi/README.md

 ## License

+This is a derivative work from Soda Theme by Ian Hill (http://buymeasoda.com/).
 Soda Theme is licensed under the [Creative Commons Attribution-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-sa/3.0/).
 You are free to share and remix the theme, however please abide by the license terms when doing so.

-The following details apply to the Creative Commons license "author specified" components:

-* Attribution example: Based on Soda Theme by Ian Hill (http://buymeasoda.com/)

-* Naming guidelines: If you create and distribute a derivative theme, please give your theme a unique and original name that does not directly include "Soda Theme" (or a close variant) in the main project title, repo name or Package Control name.